As a licensed producer of medical cannabis, did you know that we grow using aquaponics?

 Unfortunately, flushing and replacing water comes with significant environmental effects.

 First, water has become an increasingly scarce resource around the world.
-According to a 2018 report from Wateraid, more than 60 percent of humanity lives in an area with water stress.
+According to a 2018 report from Wateraid, more than 60% of humanity lives in an area with water stress.

 Cape Town, South Africa could soon become the first major city in the world to run out of water entirely.
 California has already experienced a severe drought and there are even places in Canada — yes, Canada — at risk of their own water crisis.

-It’s essential that everyone uses as little water as possible, and that’s why we’re proud that aquaponics uses 90 percent less water than conventional agriculture.
+It’s essential that everyone uses as little water as possible, and that’s why we’re proud to be an aquaponics facility.

 Second, flushing nutrient-rich water can lead to common but major environmental problems due to contamination of waterways and surrounding wetlands.